MutiatOba/VPC2/disaster.md

 22. Under Preview and create, confirm that the information and conditions are what you want, then choose Create alarm

+23. SSH into your instance, create a script.py file with a inifite while loop, then execute the loop to trigger the alarm.

 (https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_AlarmAtThresholdEC2.html)